College of Alameda (COA)

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how College of Alameda compares against other community colleges in Alameda County and California as whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how College of Alameda compares against other community colleges in Alameda County and community colleges in California as a whole.

 Popular Transfer-Out Colleges & Universities